sconstantinides/where_are_you/README.md

 gem 'where_are_you'
 ```

-To return the current user's city & state, call the following anywhere in a Controller or View:
+To lookup the current user's city & state, call the following anywhere in a Controller or View:

 ```ruby
 where_are_you(request.remote_ip)